brinked/faq-generator/DEPLOYMENT_STATUS.md

 # FAQ Generator - Deployment Status

-## Current Status: Deployment Triggered ✅
+## Current Status: Build Fixed & Redeploying ✅

-The React frontend has been built and pushed to GitHub.
-Render.com deployment is now in progress.
+Fixed the missing React public files and triggered a new deployment.

 ## What Just Happened